 Rashaad Newsome is a multimedia artist whose work takes inspiration from Black and Queer culture.
 Collage is both a technique and conceptual framework for the artist whose wide-ranging practice includes sculpture, film, photography, music, computer programming, software engineering, community organizing, and performance.
 Repurposing imagery from art and cultural history, advertising, and the internet, he creates aggregate and inclusive forms of media such as the self-possessed, non-binary chatbot Being 1.0 (2019), who is trained on data sets of texts by cultural theorists, bell hooks and Michael Foucault, as well as the baroquely adorned female figure in 1st Place (2016), a major large-scale collage comprised of cut-up images of glossy lips, diamond bracelets, fishnet stockings, and fiery explosions.

 In his new work, Build or Destroy (2021), a video and NFT commissioned by the San José Museum of Art, Newsome brings to life the female composition in 1st Place.
 Animating the bedazzled and blazing body against an original soundtrack, the artist explores ideas around identity construction—particularly Black trans femme identity—and how performance might offer space for its creation and detonation.
 The dancers who contributed movement to this work are Honey Balenciaga and Divo Ebony.
-Build or Destroy premiered at the San José Museum of Art’s 2021 Gala + Auction broadcast and will be on view until October 31, 2021.
+Build or Destroy premiered at the San José Museum of Art’s 2021 Gala + Auction broadcast and was exhibited online through October 31, 2021.

 Build or Destroy